 The exception to this is when the gift giver, and the recipient are both going to take part in the photo shoot and the gift giver will be paying for the photographs afterwards.
 For example, I find that clients often purchase a family photo shoot for their spouse to celebrate a birthday or anniversary, and in this case they’ll simply buy a gift voucher to cover the session fee, and purchase the products afterwards.

 How much should I spend on a gift voucher for newborn photos?

-When you’re purchasing a gift voucher for a newborn photo shoot I recommend that you spend a minimum of £375.
-This would cover the cost of a weekday newborn shoot and a 16” x 12” framed print from the shoot afterwards.
+When you’re purchasing a gift voucher for a newborn photo shoot I recommend that you spend a minimum of £449.
+This would cover the cost of a weekday newborn shoot and the lowest priced newborn package.